antonlukin/notset/README.md

 # notset tools

-Simple personal project providing whois service for ip and domains, custom search and something more
+Simple personal project providing whois service for ip and domains and something more

 ## Description